K. E. Frey1, J. C. Comiso2, L. W. Cooper3, C. Garcia-Eidell4, J. M. Grebmeier3, and L. V. Stock2

 2Cryospheric Sciences Laboratory, Goddard Space Flight Center, NASA, Greenbelt, MD, USA

-3Chesapeake Biological Laboratory, University of Maryland Center for Environmental Science, Solomons, MD, USA
+3Chesapeake Biological Laboratory, University of Maryland Center for Environmental Science, University of Maryland, Solomons, MD, USA

-- Satellite estimates of ocean primary productivity (i.e., the rate at which marine algae transform dissolved inorganic carbon into organic material) showed higher values for 2021 (relative to the 2003-20 mean) for seven of the nine regions investigated across the Arctic.
+- Satellite estimates of ocean primary productivity (i.e., the rate at which marine algae transform dissolved inorganic carbon into organic material) showed higher values for 2022 (relative to the 2003-21 mean) for five of the nine regions investigated across the Arctic.

-- All regions continue to exhibit positive trends over the 2003-21 period, with the strongest trends in the Eurasian Arctic and Barents Sea.
+- All regions continue to exhibit positive trends in primary productivity over the 2003-22 period, with the strongest trends in the Eurasian Arctic and Barents Sea.

-Here we present satellite-based estimates of algal chlorophyll-a (occurring in all species of phytoplankton), based on ocean color, and subsequently provide calculated primary production estimates.
-These results are shown for ocean areas with less than 10% sea ice concentration and, therefore, do not include production by sea ice algae or under-ice phytoplankton blooms, which can be significant (e.g., Lalande et al. 2019; Kim et al. 2021).
-The data presented in Fig. 1 show mean monthly ratios of chlorophyll-a concentrations for 2021 as percentages of the multiyear average from 2003 to 2020.
-Observed patterns, which are spatially and temporally heterogeneous across the Arctic Ocean, are often associated with the timing of the seasonal break-up and retreat of the sea ice cover (Fig. 2) (see essay on Sea Ice): high percentages tend to occur in regions where the break-up is relatively early, while low percentages tend to occur in regions where the break-up is delayed.
-Some of the most notable patterns in 2021 occurred in the Barents Sea, with widespread lower-than-average concentrations of chlorophyll-a in May (Fig. 1a) and several pockets of higher-than-average concentrations in June and July (Figs. 1b and 1c), linked with relatively cool sea surface temperatures across the region in May that may have delayed the spring phytoplankton bloom.
-In particular, this regional low in May chlorophyll-a concentrations extended ~1700 km from the Greenland Sea in the west to the eastern boundary of the Barents Sea.
-Additional lower-than-average chlorophyll-a concentrations occurred in the northern Bering Sea during May and June (Figs. 1a and 1b) associated with an above-average sea ice cover (Fig. 2a), as well as in the Kara Sea during July and August (Figs. 1c and 1d).
-Higher-than-average chlorophyll-a concentrations occurred in the Barents Sea during June and July (as noted above; Figs. 1b and 1c); the Laptev Sea, Baffin Bay, and Greenland Sea during July and August (Figs. 1c and 1d); and the northern Bering and Beaufort Seas during August (Fig. 1d).
+We present satellite-based estimates of algal chlorophyll-a (occurring in all species of phytoplankton), based on ocean color, and subsequently provide calculated primary production estimates (below).
+The data presented in Fig. 1 show mean monthly ratios of chlorophyll-a concentrations for 2022 as percentages of the multiyear average from 2003 to 2021.
+Observed patterns, which are spatially and temporally heterogeneous across the Arctic Ocean, are often associated with the timing of the seasonal break-up and retreat of the sea ice cover (Fig. 2) (see essay Sea Ice): high percentages tend to occur in regions where the break-up is relatively early, while low percentages tend to occur in regions where the break-up is delayed.
+Some of the most notable patterns in 2022 are found in the western Barents and northern Norwegian Seas, with widespread higher-than-average concentrations of chlorophyll-a in May (Fig. 1a) and subsequent declines in June, July, and August (Figs. 1b-d).
+Higher-than-average chlorophyll-a concentrations are also notable in the central Barents Sea during June and July (Figs. 1b,c) and the northern Laptev Sea during July and August (Figs. 1c,d).
+In the Greenland Sea and Baffin Bay, broad areas of lower-than-average chlorophyll-a concentrations occur during all four months shown.
+A notable split of chlorophyll-a concentration departures from average exists in the Bering Sea, where lower-than-average values are found in the western Bering Sea and higher-than-average values are found in the eastern Bering Sea during all four months (Figs. 1a-d) and are consistent with patterns in sea ice cover observed during May (Fig. 2a).

 Mean monthly chlorophyll-a

-concentrations during 2021, shown as a percent of the 2003-20 average for (a) May, (b) June, (c) July, and (d) August.
+concentrations during 2022, shown as a percent of the 2003-21 average for (a) May, (b) June, (c) July, and (d) August.
 The light gray regions represent areas where no data are available (owing to either the presence of sea ice or cloud cover).
-Data source: MODIS-Aqua Reprocessing 2018.0, chlor_a algorithm: https://oceancolor.gsfc.nasa.gov/
+The color scale bar uses unequal intervals ranging from 5 to 50 percentage units, including the largest intervals for values greater than 125%.
+Data source: MODIS-Aqua Reprocessing 2022.0, chlor_a algorithm: https://oceancolor.gsfc.nasa.gov/

 Chlorophyll-a concentrations give an estimate of the total standing stock of algal biomass.
 However, rates of primary production (i.e., the production of organic carbon via photosynthesis) provide a different perspective since not all algae present in the water column are necessarily actively producing.
 The mean annual primary productivity across the Arctic shows important spatial patterns, most notably the overall decreases moving northward as sea ice cover is present for a greater fraction of the year (Fig. 3a).
 Spatial trends in annual primary productivity (Fig. 3b) are a particularly useful tool for understanding hotspots of change.
-Statistically significant positive trends are primarily clustered in the Bering/Chukchi, Laptev, Barents, and Greenland Seas.
-Those trends that are positive and the largest are located in the Laptev Sea, reaching into the 100-150 g C/m2/yr/decade range (Fig. 3b).
-This is consistent with the Eurasian Arctic region as a whole, which exhibited the greatest increases in primary productivity compared to all other Arctic regions (Fig. 4, Table 1).
-Investigation of 2021 annual primary productivity (Fig. 3c), as well as 2021 compared to the 2003-20 average (Fig. 3d), shows greater-than-average annual productivity in the western Greenland and northern Bering Seas, but lower-than-average annual productivity in the Beaufort and Chukchi Seas as well as localized areas throughout the Arctic region.
-The Laptev Sea shows subregions of both greater-than-average and lower-than-average annual primary productivity, which is also similarly reflected in spatial heterogeneity of chlorophyll-a concentrations during July (Fig. 1c) and August (Fig. 1d).
+Those trends that are positive and largest are located in the Laptev Sea, reaching rates of ~100 g C/m2/yr/decade and higher (Fig. 3b).
+This is consistent with the Eurasian Arctic region as a whole, which exhibits the greatest increases in primary productivity compared to all other Arctic regions (Fig. 4, Table 1).
+Additional clustered statistically significant increasing trends in primary productivity appear in the eastern Bering Strait/eastern Chukchi Sea region, Barents Sea, and eastern Greenland Sea (Fig. 3b).
+Trends adjacent to the Eurasian coastline may be associated with variability in river-derived chromophoric (light absorbing) dissolved organic matter (CDOM) as well (e.g., Lewis and Arrigo 2020).
+Using this primary productivity product, nearly no evidence of significant decreasing trends in primary productivity across the Arctic exists (only isolated locations in the southern Barents Sea and Norwegian Sea; Fig. 3b).
+Investigations of 2022 annual primary productivity (Fig. 3c), as well as 2022 compared to the 2003-21 average (Fig. 3d), show greater-than-average annual productivity in the central Chukchi Sea, northern Laptev Sea, Kara Sea, and Barents Sea, but lower-than-average annual productivity in the Beaufort Sea, East Siberian Sea, Baffin Bay, and Greenland Sea.
+Many of these spatial patterns in productivity are reflective of 2022 sea ice conditions (Fig. 2; e.g., higher-than-average sea ice concentrations in the Beaufort Sea, East Siberian Sea, and Baffin Bay vs. lower-than-average sea ice concentrations in the northern Laptev Sea, Kara Sea, and northern Barents Sea).

-For the pan-Arctic region: (a) mean annual (March-September only) primary productivity (2003-21) where white indicates no data owing to the presence of sea ice; (b) trends in annual productivity (over 2003-21) where only those trends that are statistically significant (p
+For the pan-Arctic region: (a) mean annual (March-September only) primary productivity (2003-22); (b) trends in annual productivity (over 2003-22) where only those trends that are statistically significant (p

-<0.05) are shown; (c) annual primary productivity for 2021 only where white indicates no data owing to the presence of sea ice; and (d) 2021 annual primary productivity anomalies (shown as a percent of the 2003-20 average) where light gray indicates no data owing to the presence of sea ice.
+<0.05) are shown; (c) annual primary productivity for 2022 only; and (d) 2022 annual primary productivity anomalies (shown as a percent of the 2003-21 average).
+In a, c, and d, light gray indicates no data owing to the presence of sea ice.
 Additional information regarding these data can be found in Table 1.
 See Methods and data

 section for details of how primary productivity was calculated.